dainst/idai-field/desktop/src/manual/manual.en.md

 * *Password*: The password of the project or the Field Desktop installation from which you want to download the project.
 * *Download preview images*: This option is enabled by default.
 If you have a weak internet connection and want to download as little data as possible, you may want to disable it.
 * *Download original images*: Enable this option if you want to download the images in their original image resolution.
 Depending on the number and size of images managed in the project, this may involve downloading several gigabytes of data.
 Make sure you have a sufficient internet connection and enough hard disk space before enabling this option.
+* *Overwrite existing project of the same name*: If this option is enabled, the project will be downloaded even if a project with the same name already exists on the computer.
+The existing project will be deleted in the process.

 As soon as you have entered a valid address, project name and password, the amount of image data to be downloaded will be shown besides the respective options after a short computation time.